 Interdisciplinary Summer School on Religious Freedom

 On July 20-23, 2020, the Interdisciplinary Summer School on Religious Freedom took place.
-The Summer School was organized by the Institute of Justice as part of a research project „For the freedom to profess religion in the contemporary world.
-Counteracting the causes of discrimination and helping the persecuted based on the example of Christians”, whose implementation is provided by the IoJ Strategic Analysis Center and which is co-financed by the Justice Fund whose administrator is the Minister of Justice.
+The event was organized by the Institute of Justice as part of a research “For the freedom to profess religion in the modern world.
+Counteracting the causes of discrimination and helping the persecuted on the example of Christians ” project, the implementation of which is conducted by the Institute of Justice Strategic Analysis Center and co-financed by the Justice Fund administered by the Minister of Justice.

-The aim of the Summer School was to increase the knowledge about religious freedom, manifestations of discrimination and prejudice on the basis of religion or belief, persecution due to religious beliefs and ways of counteracting crime in this area.
+The aim of the Summer School was to increase the knowledge about religious freedom, manifestations of discrimination and prejudice on the grounds of religion or belief, persecution due to religious beliefs and ways of counteracting crime in this regard.

 The event was international and was aimed primarily at young scientists, PhD students and students.
-Polish and foreign experts specializing in religious freedom were invited to participate in the Summer School: prof. Fernando Simón Yarza (University of Navarra), dr hab.
+Polish and foreign experts specializing in the field of religious freedom were invited to participate in the Summer School: prof. Fernando Simón Yarza (University of Navarra), dr hab.
 Krzysztof Koźmiński (University of Warsaw), Dr. Georgia Duplessis (University of Leuven) and Dr. Jonathan Price (University of Oxford).
-Participants listened to lectures by invited guests and also took part in lively discussions after each lecture session.
-At the same time, it was an opportunity for them to present, in shorter, 15-minute lectures, the results of their own research on the broadly understood issue of religious freedom.
+Participants listened to lectures by invited guests, and also took part in lively discussions after each lecture session.
+At the same time, it was an opportunity for them to present, in a form of a short 15-minute speech, the results of their own research on the broadly understood issue of religious freedom.

-The second day of the Summer School, especially the morning session, was marked by the relationship between religious freedom and economic freedom.
+The second day of the Summer School, especially the morning session, was dominated by the issue of relationship between religious freedom and economic freedom.
 Dr hab.
-Krzysztof Koźmiński (University of Warsaw) outlined the constitutional and legal panorama of the issue, as well as economic and economic-legal.
-The afternoon session was attended by participants from Warsaw, Wrocław, Toruń and Guadalajara (Mexico), and the speakers’ papers became the starting point for discussions.
+Krzysztof Koźmiński (University of Warsaw) outlined the constitutional and legal panorama of the issue, as well as economic and legal perspectives.
+The afternoon session was attended by participants from Warsaw, Wroclaw, Torun and Guadalajara (Mexico), and the speakers’ papers became the starting point for the discussion.

-The third day of the Summer School began with lectures by Dr. Georgia Duplessis (Leuven University) on religious freedom on the basis of European and international legal acts and religious freedom in education, as well as the issues of religious freedom and freedom of speech.
+The third day of the Summer School commenced with lectures by Dr Georgia Duplessis (Leuven University) on religious freedom being basis of European and international legal acts and religious freedom in education, as well as the issues of religious freedom and freedom of speech.
 The lectures sparked a lively discussion.
-The afternoon session was attended by academics representing the universities of Barcelona, Guadalajara (Mexico) and Rzeszów.
-The session ended with a discussion, during which the speakers developed some of the topics discussed in the papers.
+The afternoon session was attended by academics representing the universities of Barcelona, Guadalajara (Mexico) and Rzeszow.
+The session ended with a discussion, during which the speakers elaborated on some of the topics discussed in the papers.

 The Interdisciplinary Summer School on Religious Freedom was an opportunity for a broad exchange of ideas and views.
-During its duration, its participants – young adepts of legal sciences under the supervision of specialists in the field of, among others, philosophy, human rights, economic law, and constitutional law broadened their knowledge in the field of understanding religious freedom, opportunities and threats related to this subject, and contemporary challenges related to the issue of religious freedom.
+During its duration, its participants – young adepts of legal sciences under the supervision of specialists in the fields of philosophy, human rights, economic law, constitutional law broadened their knowledge in the field of understanding religious freedom, opportunities and threats related to this subject, and contemporary challenges related to the issue of religious freedom.